aarora42/DB3200-FinalProject/README.md

 ## Relationships
 ### User-to-Domain
-The user, artists, are on the 'one' side of a one to many relationship with the album domain object.
+The user, artists, is on the 'one' side of a one to many relationship with the album domain object.
 This is because a single artist can write many albums.
 There is also a dependency on the artist.
 If you delete and artist, the database cascade deletes the album records.
+This is specifically a one-to-many composition relationship between artist and album, respectively.

 ### Domain-to-Domain
 Album and Songs are in a one-to-many relationship, respectively.
-One album can contain many songs and if you delete an album, its songs are also deleted
+One album can contain many songs and if you delete an album, its songs are also deleted This is specifically a one-to-many composition relationship between album and songs, respectively.

 ## Portable Enumerations
 The solution contains one enumeration in the Album object.
 Genre is an enumeration with possible values: 'rnb', 'pop', 'rap', 'hipHop', 'country', 'kPop'.
 This is implemented sing MySQL's enum.